ssdbhub/ssdbhub.github.io/Readme.md

 ## Support

-All SSDBHub support and runtime issues should be submitted via one of the [Heroku Support channels](support-channels).
+All SSDBHub support and runtime issues should be submitted via one of the [Heroku Support channels](https://devcenter.heroku.com/articles/support-channels).
-Any non-support related issues or product feedback is welcome at support@ssdbhub.com
+Any non-support related issues or product feedback are welcome at feedback@ssdbhub.com